-Most incidents of plagiarism occur because the offending writer has managed time badly; hence, the writer feels pressured to use a quick, expedient solution to complete an assignment on time.
+Most incidents of plagiarism occur because the offending writer has managed time badly; hence, the writer feels pressured to use a quick, expedient solution in order to submit an assignment on time.
 Under these circumstances, the pressure to "copy it from somewhere, anywhere" can be intense.
-Therefore, the keys to avoiding the temptation to plagiarize are to plan and organize your work carefully so that you won't feel pressure to take short cuts to meet a deadline.
+Therefore, the keys to avoiding the temptation to plagiarize are to plan ahead and organize your work carefully so that you won't feel pressure to take short cuts in order to meet a deadline.
 Section V includes several specific tips that will help you avoid committing plagiarism.
-See Matthew C. Mirow, Plagiarism: A Workshop for Law Students (LexisNexis 2003).
+See: Matthew C. Mirow, Plagiarism: A Workshop for Law Students (LexisNexis 2003).